evancz/guide.elm-lang.org/types/union_types.md

 The cool thing about `case` expressions is that all the branches are checked by the compiler.
 This has some nice benefits:

  1. If you mistype `Compleet` by accident, you get a hint about the typo.
- 2. If you forget to handle a value, the compiler will figure it out and tell you.
+ 2. If you forget to handle a case, the compiler will figure it out and tell you.

 So say you want to add `Recent` as a fourth possible `Visibility` value.
 The compiler will find all the `case` expressions in your code that work with `Visibility` values and remind you to handle the new possibility!
 This means you can change and extend `Visibility` without the risk of silently creating bugs in existing code.